Northwest Therapy Group, PLLC

 This is your space to be messy, to be curious, to be real.
 Whether you're navigating the ripple effects of trauma, learning how to work with your ADHD brain rather than against it, or unpacking the layers of gender, sexuality, and self—you’re welcome here, just as you are.

-Tara Celletti, LSWAIC (Port Orchard Wing)
+Spencer Bailey, LMHCA (Port Orchard Wing)

-Tara Celletti, LSWAIC (Port Orchard Wing)
+Tara Celletti, LSWAIC (Port Orchard Wing - Not accepting new cleints)

-Tara Celletti, LSWAIC (Port Orchard Wing)
+Spencer Bailey, LMHCA (Port Orchard Wing)

 Works with ages: 10yrs+